 Sarah joined UWP in 2003 as Commissioning Editor, before her appointment as Head of Commissioning in 2011.
 Her formative years, both in legal practice as a qualified lawyer and her 15 years in academic publishing, have afforded Sarah the skills that she has in terms of attention to detail and contract negotiation.
 Additionally, her personal perspective as an author is reflected in her written contributions for Time Out, the Rough Guides and other travel titles; a backdrop to her continued love of travel and world culture in all its manifestations.

-BERNADET NICHOLSON (Finance and Operations Manager)
+VICKI ALEXANDER (Finance and Business Manager)

 In his work, Llion prioritises the integral collaboration with authors on future titles relating to Wales (both in the Welsh and English languages).
 His academic familiarity with Welsh culture and history well positions Llion to foster good author relations and to identify key potential proposals for UWP.